 Brakes / Suspension / Handling

 The disc brakes front and rear are an uncommon find on a 50cc.
 The SR50 offers perhaps the best braking of any 50cc sold here in North America.
 In a time when so many manufacturers cheap out on scooter brakes with low cost front drum brakes, the SR50 stands out with excellent discs at both ends.
 The lever feel is great and overall performance is second to none.

 The handling of the SR50 is pretty good with its low profile tires and larger diameter wheels.
 The only thing that really holds this scooter back is the higher than average seating position.
 The high seat is comfortable for larger riders, but it means you’re sitting fairly high off the ground which gives a top heavy sensation.
 The SR50 has a lot of handling potential, but it takes a confident rider to get the most out of it.
 Most riders will adapt to this and find they can handle the SR50 well but shorter riders may find this to be a problem.

 Storage & Convenience

 The bottom line is the SR50 is a great looking, powerful and top notch quality scooter that is sold at a premium price.
 The MSRP hovers around $3g in the USA and $4g in Canada ,which puts it on par with a 50cc Vespa and about $1000 more than quite a few other nice scooters.
 The SR50 certainly warrants its higher than average price tag due but it includes attributes that not every scooterist is after so consider carefully what suits your goals.
 The SR50 is really an enthusiasts machine.
 If you’re looking for slower practical transportation, something like Yamaha’s C3 has got the SR50 beat almost across the board (price, emissions, fuel economy, storage).
 The sporty styling, Aprilia quality and highly upgradeable nature of the SR50 seems to be what draws buyers to this scooter.
 If these attributes appeal to you then you’re going to love the SR50.

-OWNER REVIEWS (3) - Browse the Aprilia SR50 Owner Reviews REVIEW - Add a Review of Your SR50
+OWNER REVIEWS (5) - Browse SR50 Owner Reviews REVIEW - Add Your Review

 - Unreal braking